wp-plugins/kb-advanced-rss-widget/README.txt

 = Some of the available fields are arrays! =

 No problem.
 Check out the "Other Notes" tab.

+= What options are available? =

+Check out the "Other Notes" tab.

 = The feed shows up as gobbledygook! =